 For more information on police ‘street’ powers:

-If the police reasonably suspect that you have committed a crime, they can arrest you.
+If the police reasonably suspect that you have committed a crime or you are committing a crime, they can arrest you.
 ‘Reasonable suspicion’ is very different from ‘proof beyond reasonable doubt’, which is the standard of proof required when you finally go to court for the hearing of a criminal charge.
 If a person told the police that you did something that was a crime, unless the police have a lot of other evidence that you didn’t do what that person said you did, this would be enough for the police to have a reasonable suspicion that you had committed a crime.

-Criminal cases can begin either by the police arresting the alleged offender or by giving or sending the alleged offender a document ordering them to be at court at a particular time and date for the hearing of the criminal charge (this document is called a ‘summons’).
-Cases dealing with street offences (such as ‘resist arrest’ or ‘use offensive language’), even though they are not as serious as other offences, often begin with the person being arrested by the police.
+Criminal cases can begin either by the police arresting the alleged offender or by giving or sending the alleged offender a document ordering them to be at court at a particular time, and date for the hearing of the criminal charge (this document is called a ‘Court Attendance Notice’).

-The next page gives you information on what to do and what not to do if arrested, click here.
+The next section gives you information on what to do and what not to do if arrested, click here.